 Different irrigation line materials call for different forms of patching.
 A welding torch may work fine on a metal pipe, but you'll want to cement replacement lengths of PVC piping into place at the couplings and use clamps on poly pipes.

-Explore the links on the next page to learn even more about irrigation and lawn care.
+Explore the links below to learn even more about irrigation and lawn care.